FAQ: Cough and Cold Medicines

-For in-depth information, see WebMD's article on Sore Throat: Cold, Strep Throat, or Tonsillitis?
+For in-depth information, see Is Your Sore Throat a Cold, Strep Throat, or Tonsillitis?

-If you try a combination cold medicine and treatment, make sure you can safely use the specific ingredients.
-As an example, if you have high blood pressure or heart disease, avoid combination cold medicines and treatments that have decongestants, as they can increase blood pressure.
-In addition, if you have asthma or emphysema, talk to your doctor before taking a combination cold medicine and treatment that contains a cough suppressant.
-This drug may worsen your illness.
+If you try a combination cold medicine, make sure you can safely use the specific ingredients.
+For instance, if you have high blood pressure or heart disease, avoid ones that have decongestants, which can make those conditions worse.
+If you have asthma or emphysema, talk to your doctor before taking one that has a cough suppressant.

-Some early studies suggested that cold treatments such as zinc may help cut a cold's severity and duration.
-But other studies show that zinc is no more effective than placebo.
-Also, several zinc nasal sprays have been linked to a permanent loss of smell leading to a warning from the FDA.
-The side effects from zinc may outweigh any possible benefits
+Some early research suggests that zinc may ease your symptoms and shorten your cold.
+But other studies show that it doesn't work any better than a placebo ("dummy pill").
+Also, the FDA warns that several zinc nasal sprays have been linked to a permanent loss of smell.
+For all these reasons, the side effects from zinc may outweigh any possible benefits.

-For in-depth information see, WebMD's article on Zinc for Colds: Lozenges & Nasal Sprays.
+For in-depth information see Zinc for Colds: Lozenges & Nasal Sprays.

 Studies on echinacea are mixed.
 Some show some benefit in treating your cold while others show it doesn't help.